oxfox22/freebsd-remote-crypto-no_drive_mirror-/README.md

 In the shell:

-* [OPTIONAL] set new keyboard layout, if your non-english with
+* [OPTIONAL] set new keyboard layout, if your is non-english:

 `kbdmap`